iProov/android/README.md

 ## ✍️ Registration

-You can obtain API credentials by registering on the [iProov Partner Portal](https://www.iproov.net/).
+You can obtain API credentials by registering on the [iProov Portal](https://portal.iproov.com/).

 ## 📲 Installation